SSSaaS/sssa-js/README.md

 # sssa-js
-An implementation of Shamir's Secret Sharing Algorithm in JavaScript Currently working in Firefox, Chrome, Safari, Opera, Edge, and Node.js
+An implementation of Shamir's Secret Sharing Algorithm in JavaScript Currently working in Firefox, Chrome, Safari, Opera, Edge, and Node.js v0.11 or later.

     Copyright (C) 2015 Alexander Scheel, Joel May, Matthew Burket
     See Contributors.md for a complete list of contributors.